 While the onions are cooking, rinse the basmati rice in several changes of cold water until the water runs clear and most of the starch is removed.

 Add the rinsed basmati rice into a large pot of boiling water and bring back to the boil, then simmer, cover and cook for ten minutes, then drain.
+It will not be fully cooked at this point.

 Once the onions have cooked for 10 minutes add the green cardamom pods, cumin seeds, coriander powder, and Jalapenos and cook for a few seconds.